Keelymac32/CloudComputingProject/README.md

 Postman for CURL commands

 ## General description of the UI with the primary actions
 The user will be able to use CURL commands to place orders for either sneaker or cleats.
 Buyers can add shoes to their carts or delete them.
 Buyers can look at the inventory edited by the vendor to see what shoes are available.
 The buyer can check out to place their order and get a final total.
 The vendor is able to add shoes to the inventory or take shoes away.
+The shoeCatalog text file gives examples of cleats and sneakers to add to inventory/cart.

 ## Deployment instructions
 There are two bash shell scripts that will deploy the microservices and config map on to kubernetes using YAML files.
 These YAML files can be found in the "kubernetes" folder of the project.